 You can either grow these plants from seeds or use established plants, although if you want as many different types of plants that attract monarch butterflies then you should definitely grow them from seed.
 If you want to make your own wildflower garden for pollinators then check out my recent article Wildflower Garden ( In 10 Easy Steps ).

 One of the most well-known plants that attract monarch butterflies is milkweed, although there are a lot of different types of milkweed they all tend to attract monarch butterflies.
 Not only do they attract the butterflies but they are also extremely beneficial for the monarch caterpillars.
-As the monarch caterpillars are feeding on the milkweed they absorb chemicals which they use as a defense mechanism, and no other plant provides this benefit for them.
+As the monarch caterpillars are feeding on the milkweed they absorb chemicals that they use as a defense mechanism, and no other plant provides this benefit for them.
 If this is the first time growing flowers then you will need a high-quality mulch for more information check out my recent article Best Mulch For Flower Beds ( Top 9 Mulches ).

 If you have a small patch of flowers then you most definitely have a couple of zinnias.
 Not only do the zinnia flowers look beautiful but they also attract monarch butterflies and a wide variety of pollinators.
 Zinnia plants tend to be somewhat tall, and this is extremely important for monarch butterflies as they tend to favor open spaces in order to flee from predators.

-Miss Molly Bushes Attract Monarch Butterflies
+Miss Molly Bushes

 Miss molly bushes are also called butterfly bushes and they do attract monarch butterflies.
 These bushes tend to produce a lot of flowers, and the more flowers the bush has the more pollen is available for the monarch butterflies and other pollinators.
 Just keep in mind that miss molly bushes can get fairly large, and how many flowers they produce depends on the soil fertility and on how you have pruned them.